Useful Links

 - Kennesaw State University (contracting opportunities with KSU)

-6. Bidding and performing
+6. Bidding and Performing

 - Bid Opportunity Listings with State & Local Governments (links to over 1,200 government procurement databases, sorted by state)

-- Glossary of Acronyms and Terms (list of links to federal glossary of procurement terms and acronyms)
+- Glossary of Acronyms and Terms (list of links to federal glossary of government procurement terms and acronyms)

 - Seeking Out Bid Opportunities (from www.business,gov)